 For everyone’s safety and enjoyment, you must follow these rules and regulations, which the Forest Preserve District may change at any time.

-The forest preserve is open from one hour after sunrise until one hour after sunset.
+- The forest preserve is open from one hour after sunrise until one hour after sunset.
 Your group must remain in the campground when the forest preserve is closed.
+You must be back in the campground by one hour after sunset when the campground and forest preserve gates are locked.
 Guests are only allowed at your site when the forest preserve is open.